MilesBradt/Mini-Game-Group-Project/Specs.md

   - this.fallingObjects is the array that houses multiple FallingObject objects.
   - this.currentId is helps us assign an ID to each object that we add to our array.

+randInt Method(max, min):
+  Returns an integer between the max and min input.

   this.prototype.CreateFallingObjects(iceCount):
     For loop to push some number (iceCount) of objects falling objects into our array, and assign them all an ID.
     This method also includes the necessary notation to give all objects created random starting positions (within a useful range).